COMPASS Program

 Career Navigation Resources

-The Office of Student Life offers a number of its services through the COMPASS Program, including personal statement workshops, CV workshops, ERAS navigation workshops, mock interviews workshops, and conversations with the Deans.
-These resources complement other resource from of our COMPASS Program, the Office of Student Life, and subspecialty advisors.
+The COMPASS program helps support the Office of Student Life's career navigation workshops, including personal statement workshops, CV workshops, ERAS navigation workshops, mock interviews workshops, and the work of the Director of Career Advising.

 Our goal is to begin discussions with students around professional identity formation early, to help explore values that may inform career decisions.
 Career decisions occur at different times for every student- our goal is to make sure these are well-informed choices, both internally and externally.